surekha1790/tech-docs/Java-Interview/spring-boot.md

 - Spring2.6 does not allow this circular dependency, even with setter/field injection it throws exception.
 - Circular dependency can be resolved by making one of the objects lazy.

+### Explain Bean lifecycle ?
+- Initialization: In this stage, it is just initialize the bean with constructor or with @Bean annotation.
+Here object is present but bean is not fully wired.
+- Populate Properties: Spring inject dependencies and properties values (${}).
+- BeanPostProcessor: Run bean processor before initializer
+- Init: Run @PostConstructor
+- BeanPostProcessor - AfterInitializers: Creates Proxies (@Transactional, @PreAuthorise, @Async)
+- Now, bean is fully ready and injected in context.
+- Destruction: @PreDestroy will be executed

 ### Spring Transaction Management
 ```
 @Transactional